hencrice/opentelemetry-collector-contrib/receiver/awsxrayreceiver/testdata/rawsegment/README.md

-This folder contains raw X-Ray segment documents generated from sample application instrumented with the Go X-Ray SDK.
+This folder contains raw X-Ray segment documents.
+The `ddbResourceNotFoundError.txt` was generated from the sample application instrumented with the Go X-Ray SDK while the rest were synthesized manually.
 The sample app assumes there's no DynamoDB table with the name, "does_not_exist", in the us-west-2 region.
 You can build the sample app using:
 ```
 go build -tags=xraysegmentdump sample.go
 ```